imagej/imagej.github.io/pages/PhotoBend.md

 {% capture title%}
  Animation of the photobend time lapse (\~1500x playback speed)
 {% endcapture %}
-{% include thumbnail src="/images/pages/Photobend demo.gif" title=title %}
+{% include thumbnail src='/images/pages/Photobend demo.gif' title=title %}

 There are two plugins in the collection providing two methods of crystal bending measurement: Bending\_Crystal\_Track and Laser\_Spot\_Track4.
 Both use the template matching technique based on OpenCV library to track the movement of specific targets in the series of time lapse images organized in the virtual stack.
 Direct usage of movies opened as image stacks is not supported currently (movies can be transformed in the image sequences with tools like ffmpeg. <span style="color:red"> UPDATE\! - movies can be used directly with the Bending\_Crystal\_Track plugin\! </span> Laser\_Spot\_Track4 stil requires a series of images).
 Timeline of the registered process is based on exif timestamps in the images or on the constant time step if the metadata are not available.